frodopwns/qwikcelery/README.md

     ansible-playbook -c paramiko -i ips setup.yml --ask-pass --sudo

 When asked for password, enter _vagrant_.
-If you get "Connections refused" errors, please check the firewall settings of your machine.
+If you get errors wait a minute and try again...sometimes this takes two tries for me.

+Once that command runs successfully you can setup the VM by running:

+    ansible-playbook -i hosts celery.yaml

+When that finishes if there wre no errors you can

+    vagrant up

+and get to the celery goodness.

 Thanks to [Michel Blanc](https://github.com/leucos) and the other [contributors](https://github.com/leucos/ansible-tuto/graphs/contributors) to [ansible-tuto](https://github.com/leucos/ansible-tuto) for the tutorial and free code.